Cumulocity-IoT/c8y-docs/content/streaming-analytics/troubleshooting-bundle/alarms.md

 However, as long as the parent tenant is not subscribed, the microservice functionality will not work on the subtenant.

 This alarm is cleared once the parent tenant is subscribed.

+#### Analytics Builder dropped events {#analytics-builder-dropped-events}

+This alarm is raised when an Analytics Builder model drops an event because it is delayed beyond the reorder buffer duration.

+- Alarm type: `analyticsbuilder_dropped_events`
+- Alarm text: Analytics Builder dropped &lt;number&gt; events because they were delayed beyond the reorder buffer duration.
+The last dropped event was received at &lt;system time&gt; (&lt;number&gt; seconds old): '&lt;last dropped event string&gt;'.
+- Alarm severity: WARNING

+Analytics Builder models use buffers to reorder incoming events by their source timestamp and process them in order.
+By default, input blocks reorder events with a delay of up to 1 second.
+If an event is received after a delay of more than the reorder buffer duration, the event may be dropped without processing.
+See [Input blocks and event timing](/streaming-analytics/analytics-builder/#input-blocks-and-event-timing) for detailed information.

+To resolve the issue, you can either disable the reordering of input events or increase the duration of the reorder buffer.
+You can disable the reordering of input events by enabling the **Ignore Timestamp** parameter of the input blocks.
+When the **Ignore Timestamp** parameter is enabled, the input events are processed as soon as possible without reordering.
+You can increase the duration of the reorder buffer by changing the `timedelay_secs` tenant option in the `analytics.builder` category.
+For more information on `timedelay_secs`, see [Keys for model timeouts](/streaming-analytics/analytics-builder/#keys-for-model-timeouts).